 The heart of York’s creative culture beats throughout our vibrant downtown.
 Shops, galleries, restaurants, and entertainment venues, beckon passers-by along streets adorned with industrial art, painted sidewalks, and windows.

 WeCo, the city’s youngest yet fastest growing district, hosts activities that are the driving force for enhancing artist enclaves and businesses.
 Here, you might be invited to a neighborhood dinner or the annual YWCA Turkey Trot, Creek Fire celebrations, and arts festivals.

 The Royal Square District provides an eclectic mix of galleries, specialty foods and services, and community garden, with a nod to the trend of renewed retro community spots.

 The Market District is anchored by its namesake historic beauty and social gathering place, Central Market House.
 You’ll also find a concentration of specialty shops, restaurants to please any palate, the Appell Center for the Performing Arts, and PeoplesBank Park (home to our York Revolution professional baseball team), and year-round entertainment.

 Lifelong learning permeates York with opportunities to take classes in art, music, theater, and sports.
 You’ll find professional enrichment available through both private and public institutions.
 Don’t overlook our exceptional York County Library System and York County History Center for an abundance of hands-on, minds-on educational programs for both children and adults.

 York County schools are places where creativity and innovation thrive.
-Schools report high graduation rates and high levels of student proficiency in math and reading.
-You can choose from homeschool options or enroll your children in one of the many charter schools in the area as well as many faith based schools such as Logos Academy.
+Our public schools report high graduation rates and high levels of student proficiency in math and reading.
+If you prefer, choose from homeschool options or enroll your children in one of our local charter, or faith-based schools such as The York Academy and Logos Academy.
 Six different post-secondary institutions offering technical certification, two-year, four-Year and postgraduate degrees are located inside York County, with more than 20 colleges and universities located within an hour’s drive.

 Watch summer fireworks from the rooftop deck of your apartment in the heart of downtown York.
 Maybe you prefer to sip a glass of fresh lemonade from the back porch of your York County home.
 From the ’burbs or rural areas to the central business district, York offers a neighborhood type that suits your style.